Trevohack/DynastyPersist/README.md

 ### LKM Rootkit

 * An advance persistence method, that implants a rootkit to the server's kernel.
-The program focuses on an open source `LKM` rootkit called `Diamorphine`.
+The program focuses on an open-source `LKM` rootkit called `Diamorphine`.
 The module is in `/var/tmp/.memory` as a temporary location.
 This directory is deleted after the module is set up.

 * The below code block shows the uses of this module.